Fusion-Lightguns/GUN4ALL/DIY/ReadMe.md

 ## Building

-- THis is a lot for a lot for this space lol.
+- This is ALOT for for this space lol.
 So for building instructions see: [Fusion Website DIY](https://www.fusionlightguns.com/diy)

 ## Button Layout